quasarframework/icongenie/README.md

 The icon-genie makes an intermediary folder in the `node_modules/@quasar/icon-genie/tmp` folder to host the images when you switch between dev and build.
 If you haven't changed the source icon, these will merely be copied to the right destination folders.

 ### Changing the Source Image
-If you don't change the source image for the icon or the splashscreen, you will see a default iamge that reminds you to do this.
+If you don't change the source image for the icon or the splashscreen, you will see a default image that reminds you to do this.
 Any time you change the source image, its hash won't match what is recorded in the settings - so it will trigger a rebuild.

 ### Changing the Settings